Q

 All Class Members were represented by Class Counsel (see below) through the Certification, Settlement and Settlement-approval stages of this lawsuit.

-You do not need a lawyer to make a claim in the Settlement.
-If you choose to retain a lawyer for assistance in making a claim, there may be a cost to you for same.
-You can contact Settlement Class Counsel for assistance, or you can elect to use a lawyer of your choice.
+You did not need a lawyer to make a claim in the Settlement.
+If you chose to retain a lawyer for assistance in making a claim, there may be a cost to you for same.

-If you choose to retain a lawyer to assist you in making a claim in the settlement, there may be a cost to you for same.
+If you chose to retain a lawyer to assist you in making a claim in the settlement, there may be a cost to you for same.

 For more information about the Settlement, you may contact the Claims Administrator or Settlement Class Counsel at the information below or consult the executed Settlement Agreement available here.